 Malveaux frequently writes about issues of unemployment and poverty, arguing that the key to reducing both is the election of Democratic politicians.
 In a syndicated column from 2010, for instance, she wrote that Democratic victories in the upcoming midterm elections would be crucial to the well-being of those “who need an opportunity to engage in our economy.”

-Malveaux identifies Congresswoman Maxine Waters as “one of my sheroes, a sister I love, admire and emulate.
-Specifically, Malveaux describes Waters as “a relentless advocate for the least and the left out,” “a loyal champion of Rev. Jesse Jackson‘s presidential campaign[s]” in the 1980s, and “a whirlwind force for social and economic justice in California.”
+In September 2010, Malveaux identified Congresswoman Maxine Waters as “one of my sheroes, a sister I love, admire and emulate.
+Specifically, Malveaux described Waters as “a relentless advocate for the least and the left out,” “a loyal champion of Rev. Jesse Jackson‘s presidential campaign[s]” in the 1980s, and “a whirlwind force for social and economic justice in California.”

 On May 6, 2012, Malveaux resigned from her post as president of Bennett College.

 Founder of “Economic Education”

 In March 2014, Malveaux founded Economic Education, a 501(c)(3) nonprofit organization that, by Malveaux’s telling, “designs and delivers curriculum and training that ranges from personal finance to economic trends.”
 She has served as president of this organization ever since.